GainfulAlloy/FarmApplication/README.md

 If adding new file to Pages, reference it in the imports file

 Migrating data to the database:
+(i think you can safely delete the migration file after running the update command)

 Tools -> NuGet Packet manager -> package manager console. then add-migration "migration name" -dbcontext (change that for the name of the context to migrate) type update-database -dbcontext in Packet manger console, the DB will now be viewable in View -> SQL Server objecct explorer in the Databases folder.